Majorkubasu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a shell script that creates a file named exactly that
+a script that displays all users and their home directories, sorted by users